v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 5. In the **Microsoft Teams admin center** navigation pane, select **Users** and then select **External access**.

+6. On the **External access** page, under the **Teams and Skype for Business users in external organizations** section, select the **Choose which external domains your users have access to** field.
+In the drop-down menu that appears, select **Allow only specific external domains**.

+7. Select the **Allow domains** button that appears.

+8. In the **Add external domain** pane that appears on the right side of the screen, enter in the **Domain** field the **xxxxxZZZZZZ.onmicrosoft.com** domain for your fellow student's tenant ID (where ZZZZZZ is your fellow student's tenant ID that was assigned to you by your instructor).
+This will enable you to communicate with your fellow student once you get to the exercises in Lab 4.
+Select **Done**.

-6. On the **External access** page, confirm that the toggle switches for both external access options are in the **On** position.
-If either are set to **Off**, then set them to **On** now. <br/>
+9. Under the **Teams accounts not managed by an organization** section, verify the toggle switch is set to **On**.
+If it's set to **Off**, then set it to **On** now. <br/>

-	Under the **Teams accounts not managed by an organization** section, below the toggle switch (that should be set to **On**), verify the check box is selected for the option titled: **External users with Teanms accounts not managed by an organization can contact users in my organization**.
+	Below the toggle switch, verify the check box is selected for the option titled: **External users with Teanms accounts not managed by an organization can contact users in my organization**.

-7. If you made any changes on the **External access** page, scroll to the bottom and select **Save**.
+10. Under the **Skype users** section, verify the toggle switch uis set to **On**.
+If it's set to **Off**, then set it to **On** now.

+11. Select the **Save** button at the bottom of the page.

-8. In your Microsoft Edge browser, close the **External access - Microsoft Teams** tab.
+12. In your Microsoft Edge browser, close the **External access - Microsoft Teams** tab.
 This should return you to the **Microsoft 365 admin center** tab, which you should leave open as you proceed to the next exercise.

 # Proceed to Lab 1 - Exercise 2